Resonant Mirkovi\'{c}-Vilonen polytopes and formulas for highest-weight characters: Introduction

 For a $\lam$-relevant resonance family $RF(\bm)$, we set $RF(\bm)^\circ =RF(\bm)-(RF(\bm)\cap\B(\lam+\rho))$.
 We prove the following ``geometric'' \textbf{Tokuyama-type formula for $G_2$} (see Section \ref{Section: generalized tok} for all notation). \begin{Thm} Let $\lam\in X^\ast(T)^+$ be a dominant weight for the split complex Lie group of type $G_2$ and let $\chi_\lam$ be its character.
 Then for $\tau\in T(\cc)$,

 where the contribution functions $\tilde{G}(\bn)$ and $G_{res}(\bn)$ are described in Section \ref{Section: generalized tok}.

-\end{Thm} \begin{Rem} We note that this \emph{does not} recover the conjectured formula of \cite{friedlander2015crystal} (recently proven in \cite{defranco} with a combinatorial argument).
+\end{Thm} \begin{Rem} We note that this \emph{does not} recover the conjectured formula of \cite{friedlander2015crystal} (recently proven in \cite{defranco} with a combinatorial argument) term by term.
 Their formula was motivated by computer calculations, and it is not clear if there is a geometric interpretation of the augmentation to the standard contribution that they introduce.

 \end{Rem} We expect the additional structure on the set of resonant MV polytopes in Theorem \ref{Thm: crystal intro} generalizes for arbitrary groups and reduced expressions $\i$.
 It would be interesting to find a purely representation-theoretic method of isolating this structure as well as which resonances are important.
 We end with a discussion of this in Section \ref{Section: resonance}.